Welcome to the MRA

 Monthly Meetings

-The MRA Executive Board meets the third Wednesday of the month at 7:30 pm.
+The MRA meets the third Wednesday of the month at 7:30 pm.
 Please check our Facebook Page for up-to-date announcements and other timely information or contact president@magothyriver.org.
-Meetings are held via Zoom or at the Berrywood Community Clubhouse, 2nd Floor, at the intersection of Berrywood & Hartman Drives, Severna Park.
-Public welcome.
+Meetings are held via Zoom or at the Berrywood Community Clubhouse, 2nd Floor, at the intersection of Berrywood & Hartman Drives, Severna Park and is open to the public.

 Follow us on Facebook